DreFlo/fsi-2122/LOGBOOK8.md

 # Task 1

-As we want to have information about the credentials of employee Alice:
+As we want to have information about the credentials of employee Alice, we used a sql query to select the information from the credential table using 'Alice' as the name:

 ![](task1.png)